Morning Sickness In Pregnancy

 Is Hyperemesis Gravidarium Morning Sickness?

 Hyperemesis gravidarum is a severe form of pregnancy sickness where sufferers are ill to the point where they may become seriously malnourished and require medication and hospitalistion.
-It is not the same as morning sickness.
+However, it is not the same as morning sickness.

-As well as extreme sickness and nausea, symptoms may also include excessive saliva and even aversions to certain colours, where just looking at them will make you feel sick.
+As well as extreme sickness and nausea, symptoms may also include excessive saliva and even aversions to certain colours, where just looking at them will make you feel ill.